jwallwork23/TohokuAdapt/README.md

 files have been removed for copyright reasons, but may be generated in [QMESH][6] using the script ``utils/mesh``.
 * Shallow water models ``firedrake-tsunami`` and ``thetis-tsunami`` for (1) a realistic domain, applied to the 2011 Tohoku tsunami, which notably struck the Japanese coast at Fukushima; and (2) test scripts on quadrilateral model domains.
+Testing of linear vs. nonlinear and rotational vs. nonrotational models is achieved by ``modelVerification``.
 The following meshing strategies are implemented:
     * fixed meshes of various levels of refinement;
     * field, gradient and hessian based error estimates;
     * explicit and implicit a posteriori error estimators based on shallow water residuals;